Day 01: Arrival in Kathmandu [1,300m/4,264 ft]

 Day 20: Pokhara to Kathmandu : 6 hrs drive

 After breakfast, we start our drive back to Kathmandu.
 It will be better to hold on the left pane of the vehicle to enjoy the sceneries through the route.
-Upon arrival in Kathmandu, we will be escorted to our hotel; and we spend the afternoon leisurely, perhaps catch up on some last minute shopping and in the evening celebrate dinner together with Himalayan Glacier Trekking staffs.
-Overnight in Kathmandu.
+Upon arrival in Kathmandu, we will be escorted to our hotel; and we spend the afternoon leisurely, perhaps catch up on some last minute shopping.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 21: Farewell Friend